runekva/edcradix/docs/radixintro.md

 If you want to move ahead using you own pace - feel free to do so ... support may be limited :)

+>If you want to work actively with the example projet (this), I suggest forking it and rename it.

 ## Before start

 * > Instructor will add your shortname to proper AD groups to allow access to the Radix environment